 - The Dark is Rising Sequence by Susan Copper (Arthurian legends)

 - The Children of the Lamp series by P.B.
 Kerr (Arabian myths)

 - In the Forests of Serre by Patricia A. McKillip (Slavic myths)

 - The Vows and Honor trilogy and its companion By the Sword by Mercedes Lackey.

-Beyond this there is little more I can offer save one final recommendation: read the Sanderson’s First Law article, written by the acknowledged Master of Magic Systems, acclaimed Fantasy author Brandon Sanderson.
+Beyond this there is little more I can offer save the earnest recommendation that one read the justly acclaimed Fantasy author Brandon Sanderson’s First, Second, and Third Law of Magic, for Sanderson is the genre's acknowledged Master of Magic Systems.

 Advice to Young Magicians